rolandkopka/taxually-test/README.md

 - Primary constructor for less code
 - File scoped namespace for 1 less tabulation
 - Moved VatRegistrationRequest to its own file
-- Add constraints to the request body
+- Added constraints to the request body
   - All fields are required
   - String max length
   - Country as enum
+- Added a simple factory to access the correct service